Pop, Songs & Death: Background

 Following the release of Too Soon Monsoon, the band completed a series of extensive tours, which lasted until the summer of 2008.
 During this time, guitarist and vocalist Brendan B. Brown began writing more material, and in Autumn 2008, the band returned to the recording studio.
 The material was recorded in DSD, and thus can be downloaded in this audiophile format for playback on PlayStation 3 and modern SACD players.
 The band decided against another full-length release, and instead chose to issue the songs they had recorded as a series of EPs, entitled the Pop, Songs and Death series. first EP, entitled The Lightning EP, was announced for released in May 2009, and was expected for release on June 1.
-However, due to numerous technical difficulties including a server crash and difficulty in processing different file types, the album was released until 1:30AM on June 2.
+However, due to numerous technical difficulties including a server crash and difficulty in processing different file types, the album wasn't released until 1:30AM on June 2.
 The EP was made available using a donation-based system.
 If the customer donated $5 or less, they would simply receive the six songs contained on the EP.
 However, if they donated more than $5, they would receive two bonus tracks plus PDF files containing comic strip adaptations of the songs "Real Girl" and "From Listening To Lightning".
 In December 2009, a physical release of The Lightning EP was made available.
 The physical release was limited to 500 copies, and contained the deluxe eight-track EP, plus two further bonus tracks not available anywhere else; a DVD containing an exclusive making-of documentary, four-song live set and three music videos; physical copies of the comic strip adaptations of "Real Girl" and "From Listening to Lightning"; plus a hand-signed poster and an individually numbered presentation box.